 The most recent efforts national and especially in PA have been civic engagement and education by increasing awareness of the fair redistricting process.
 This is a crucial component that will empower individuals to effectively advocate for their communities and hold their legislative leaders accountable to the voters.

 This is the 59th year since the formation of the Warren League.
 The League bi-annually publishes a “Government Directory” leaflet funded by the Sally Sokolski Memorial Fund and the Community Foundation of Warren County.
 It includes contacts for Federal, PA, and Warren Co officials.
 In past years, a 24 paged “ Know Your County” publication was prepared for Warren citizens to learn where to get help and to make contacts with county government-related organizations.
 Both publications are online at Warren’s webpage www.lwvwc.org.

 Examples of public education meetings will come in March when the League sponsors an informative program on the 2020 Census as part of Sunshine Week - March 11th at the Warren Library Slater Room 4-6:30 pm.
 Periodically “conversation and coffee” informal hours are held on issues for the public to hear from the professionals on various subjects.
 High school voter registration occurs in cooperation with Warren School District and Tidioute Charter School teachers to register high school students to vote, plus learn the importance of voting.
 The Warren Co.
 Voter Registrar Director - Lisa Rivett provides mock voting exercises with the voting machine in classrooms while league members provide education on current issues and voter registration.
 Due to COVID-19, all public meetings have been postponed.

-For 100 years after the National League was founded in 1920, members of the League are proud of the great progress achieved with it come to truly “Making Democracy Work”
+For over 100 years after the National League was founded in 1920, members of the League are proud of the great progress achieved with it come to truly “Making Democracy Work.”